mozart/mozart2/bootcompiler/README.md

 See [sjrd/mozart-app-test](https://github.com/sjrd/mozart-app-test) for an integrated way of using this bootcompiler.

-Roughly, the program must be executed with exactly 3 command-line arguments:
+Roughly, the program must be executed with exactly 4 command-line arguments:

 *   Under option `-m`, the path to a directory where it can find builtin information, i.e., the build directory of your Mozart2 installation,
+*   Under option `-b`, the path to the base module `Base.oz`,
 *   Under option `-o`, the output file (a `.cc` file),
 *   The `.oz` file to process.